|Title||Appropriateness of Expenditures||Number||204|

 5.11.1 Equipment purchases for academic and university purposes are an appropriate use of funds when justified to meet the instructional and business operations of the University.
 Purchasers need to conform to UVU Policy 203 Purchasing.

 5.12.1 Flowers are defined as bouquets, planters, floral arrangements, and include balloons, cookies, and stuffed animals.
-Appropriate events for flowers should be coordinated with the University Marketing and Communications department except as noted below.
-Flowers are appropriate under the following conditions with approval from the appropriate Vice President:
+Appropriate events for flowers should be coordinated with University Marketing and Communications except as noted below.
+Flowers are appropriate under the following conditions with approval from the appropriate vice president:

 1) Bereavement flowers due to employee death, the death of the employee's spouse, parent, or employee's child.